-This trip is being run by our new partner and friend Ben and his team.
+This trip is being run by our partner and friend Ben and his team.
 Based in the U.K., they are experts in the Coral Triangle, run amazing excursions, and have a great appreciation for the underwater world.

-Alor is one of Indonesia’s last frontiers.
-Previously difficult to access because of a lack of infrastructure, this archipelago is largely unspoiled.
+Alor was previously difficult to access because of a lack of infrastructure, so this archipelago is largely unspoiled.
 Now several airlines offer flights from major Indonesian cities, via Kupang.

 The main islands are Alor and Pantar, and between them is a strait of world class reefs.

 The Alami Alor is an intimate resort situated on a remote and quiet bay

 Guests can enjoy a full breakfast, lunch and dinner served in the dining